-This activity works best if it is done after the beach detectives worksheet, but can also be done independently if some examples of beach litter are brought into the classroom and discussed beforehand.
+1. This works best if it is done after the beach detectives worksheet, but can also be done independently if some examples of beach litter are brought into the classroom and discussed beforehand.

-To complete the activity
+To complete the sheet:

-- 1. Encourage each learner chooses an item of beach litter either that they found on the beach or that was discussed in the introduction. - 2.
-Support learners to write a story about how the item reached Wales and think about all the different environments and species it would have seen on the journey.
+- 1. Each pupil chooses an item of beach litter either that they found on the beach or that was discussed in the introduction. - 2.
+The pupils write a story about how the item reached Wales and think about all the different environments and species it would have seen on the journey.